ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l1-04-datastructures.md

 ### Pandas Data Frames

 The excellent and very powerful Panda's package is the go to resource for dealing with tabular data.
-Anything you might think of using Excel for Panda's can do better.
+Anything you might think of using Excel for, Panda's can do better.
 It leans heavily on NumPy for efficient numerical operations whilst providing a high level interface for dealing with rows and columns of data via [pandas.DataFrame][pandas].